Is Sidemount Diving Technical Diving?

 Sidemount diving is not technical diving

-Sidemount can be considered slightly more complex to operate and dive than traditional backmount jacket systems, but that slight increase in complexity is not comparable to the high complexity of technical diving.
+Sidemount can be considered slightly more complex to operate and dive than traditional backmount jacket systems.
+However, that slight increase in complexity is not comparable to the high complexity of technical diving.

 Ultimately, a sidemount diver requires only the same fundamental capabilities that every scuba diver should possess.

-If the ego is removed from the equation, there are no defensible factors to realistically substantiate that sidemount is exclusively suitable only to technical or cave divers.
+If the ego is removed from the equation, there are no defensible factors to substantiate that sidemount is exclusive to tech or cave.

 Sidemount is a modern approach to diving that offers a wealth of benefits to the divers who use it.
 The soaring popularity of sidemount within the recreational diving community over the last decade supports that claim.

-Are you a sidemount, technical or cave diver?
+Are you a sidemount, technical, or cave diver?
 Share your own views on this debate in the comment section below!

 My comprehensive guide to sidemount configuration and development as a diver.

 178 Pages.
 PDF format.
-Fully Illustrated. $25
+Only $25

 Chapters include:

-- Sidemount history, design styles and cylinder principles
+- Sidemount history, design styles, and cylinder principles

 - Harness and bungee setup and sizing